EricMFink/PRcasebook/Chapters/Outline.md

 ---

-# Part 1: Law as a Regulated Profession
+# Part 1: The Legal Profession

-## Chapter: The Legal Profession
+## Chapter: Law as a Profession

-- Professions
+- Professions and Professionalism
-- Law as a Profession
+- Emergence of the Modern Legal Profession in the U.S.

-## Chapter: Regulating Attorney Conduct
+## Chapter: Regulating the Practice of Law

 - Regulation by the Profession
 - Regulation by Courts
 - Regulation by Legislatures

-# Part 2: Professional Gatekeeping

-## Chapter: Bar Admission and Discipline
+## Chapter: Bar Admission

 Rule 8.1

 Character and Fitness

+Unauthorized Practice of Law

+## Chapter: Professional Misconduct and Discipline

 Rules 8.2, 8.3, 8.4, 8.5